 This book seems to be a culmination of 40 years of writing about the dharma.
 Do you see your writing as a practice?
 I see my writing as a running commentary to my ongoing inquiry into what the dharma is about.
 And not only what it’s about in an abstract sense, but what it’s about for people living in today’s world.
 In that sense I find writing to be a practice, and the books are the product of that practice.
 It’s only in retrospect, having completed this book, that I can see how it joins together threads that I’ve been following for a long time.
 With the completion of each book, I have come to trust that it will lead me to whatever project follows next.
 But I have no grand plan that aspires to some final outcome.
 What I have found to be different with After Buddhism is that when I finally got to the end I realized that I couldn’t encompass it all in my mind.
 It was as though I’d written something that exceeded my capacity to grasp what it was about.
 That feeling still persists; it is a very strange sensation.

-This November, join Stephen and Martine Batchelor in Secular Dharma, a six-week online course which lays out a new vision for understanding and practicing dharma in the contemporary world.
+Join Stephen and Martine Batchelor in Secular Dharma, a six-week online course which lays out a new vision for understanding and practicing dharma in the contemporary world.

 Thank you for subscribing to Tricycle!
 As a nonprofit, we depend on readers like you to keep Buddhist teachings and practices widely available.